Up to 50% off sofas & mattresses — limited‑time deals.

 • Who it is best for

-• Homes that want a sectional that looks “kept” day to day
+• Couples or families who want a sectional that still looks tidy day to day.

 • Where it falls short